rshn1994/Object-Detection-using-YOLO/README.md

 For this project YOLO V3 object descriptor has been used (particularly YOLO trained on the COCO dataset).

-The COCO dataset consists of 80 labels, full list of classes that can be detected are mentioned in the link below
+The COCO dataset consists of 80 labels, full list of classes that can be detected are obtained
 <a href="https://github.com/pjreddie/darknet/blob/master/data/coco.names" target="_blank"><b>using this link.</b></a>

-Pre- trained model files for YOLO V3 dectector has been used from the link below
-<a href="https://pjreddie.com/darknet/yolo/" target="_blank"> <b>Darknet team.</b> </a>
+Pre- trained model files for YOLO V3 dectector has been used from <a href="https://pjreddie.com/darknet/yolo/" target="_blank"> <b>Darknet team.</b> </a>

 ## Dependencies